- RMERC Home

 RMERC hosts a wide variety of research facilities: Explosives Engineering, Geomechanical Simulation Lab, High Pressure Waterjet Lab, Imaging Lab, Mechanical Rock Fragmentation Lab, Mine Design, Mine Vetilation Lab, Mineral Processing Lab, and Space Resources Laboratory.

 RMERC is associated with the Explosives Engineering department on Campus.
-The new Explosives Building is located directly behind the RMERC building.
+The new Energetics Building is located directly behind the RMERC building.

 Geomechanics incorporates the disciplines of rock mechanics and soil mechanics; both deal with the behavior of geologic material, especially when impacted by engineering activity.
 In addition, geological processes occur across a wide range of scales.
 No single field or laboratory site can incorporate the effects of all scales in geomechanics experiments.
 The RMERC Geomechanical Simulation Laboratory develops and applies state-of-the-art computer simulation techniques to research issues of geosphere management, using techniques that link behavior across multiple scales of space and time.
 Applications include engineering geology, petroleum reservoir management, and carbon sequestration research.